GSA/coe-industry-day/README.md

 * **Why:** We are ready to start Phase II, which will implement the recommendations that were developed in Phase I.

 * **How:** To ensure we can include as many folks as possible, please limit your attendance to no more than two individuals from your organization for both the Industry Day and Reverse Industry Days.
-For our Industry Day, we'll be going into detail on the number and scope of our procurements, the proposed acquisition strategies, and provide updates on our progress.
-For our Reverse Industry Days, we're looking for a one-page fact sheet that focuses on how you'd address our needs, previous experience that talks to your capabilities, and how we can improve our ask -- we're not looking for any marketing information.
 Please register for the Industry Day and the Reverse Industry Days you're interested in using the links, below:
     * June 27
         * [Industry Day](https://goo.gl/forms/X65KAHS86gyeEM0S2)
     * June 28